gianpiero-codex/luminaregallery/README.md

 # luminaregallery
-Description: Official web page for the LuminareGallery TikTok integration.
+Description: Official web page for the LuminareGallery.